 For the cookbook release of The Food of Taiwan, I threw a number of dinners and edible events.
 This was served at one of them, a pub menu-themed makeover of some classic Taiwanese dishes.
-Other dishes included clams braised with beer instead of rice wine with garlic, chilies and basil, and the famous Taiwanese “hamburger” or gua bao in a grilled slider bun instead of steamed bun.
+Other dishes included clams braised with Taiwan Beer instead of rice wine with garlic, chilies and basil, and the famous Taiwanese “hamburger” or gua bao in a grilled slider bun instead of steamed bun.
 When Superbowl Sunday rolled around the other week, I thought of making a sticky-sweet and deeply savory Three Cup Chicken-inspired wings to bring to a party.
 Then I realized that I’d done this already.

 Even if the right moment has passed—and today is Valentine’s Day no less—this dish is too good not to share.
 Besides, what’s not sexy and V-day appropriate about smearing wing sauce all over your face and licking it off your fingers?
 And, one of the signature ingredients in this dish is basil, a classic aphrodisiac.